-For the 8th Cross-Sector Social Interactions Symposium in 2022 at Wageningen University in the Netherlands, we propose “Partnering for Resilience and Transformation” as the central topic.
+For the 8th Cross-Sector Social Interactions Symposium in 2022 at Wageningen University in the Netherlands, we selected “Partnering for Resilience and Transformation” as the central topic.
 How do partnerships perform in times of crisis?
 Are they able to respond quickly enough, and to flexibly adjust course where necessary?
 What makes partnerships resilient?
 What makes partnerships transformative?
 These are pertinent questions that have been catapulted to the top of the agenda and require our attention as a scholarly community.

 Responding to a crisis is a crucial first step for building resilience of the collaboration and involved partners.
 Being resilient may also be the steppingstone towards rebuilding a brighter future.
 Bouncing back to the old situation, with its associated vulnerabilities, is not necessarily the best approach.
 Reconciling resilience and transformation is a major challenge both in practice and in the theoretical debate.
 How can partnerships facing crises or disturbances contribute to the transformations necessary for a more sustainable future?
 Do partnerships provide transformative capacity for in-depth change?
 We hope that inquiring into partnering processes with resilience and transformation as lenses will result in inspiring scholarship that is both theoretically innovative and practically useful.